Population Research UK - Skills Development for Managing Longitudinal Data for Sharing

 About the project

-This project aims to increase and expand the skills and expertise available to support the wider sharing and increased use of Longitudinal Population Studies (LPS) data resources.
+This project aimed to enhance and expand the skills and expertise available to support the broader sharing and increased usage of Longitudinal Population Studies (LPS) data resources.

 Providing training and support for social sciences data producers and owners has deepened our understanding of the challenges and barriers in social science data sharing.
 Traditionally the UK Data Service takes a proactive approach in preparing research data management training materials: engaging with the target audience, understanding challenges, setting clear and concise objectives and considering feedback and adapting training as and if needed.
-A similar proactive approach is employed for this project.
-This will develop our understanding of biomedical-specific data sharing barriers, build on existing knowledge and prepare further training materials to be used within the LPS community across social and biomedical sciences.
+A similar proactive approach has been employed for this project.
+This helped develop our understanding of biomedical-specific data sharing barriers.
+We have built on existing knowledge and prepared further training materials to be used within the LPS community across social and biomedical sciences.

 Background